cilium/cilium/Documentation/architecture.rst

 to run and a JIT compiler converts the bytecode to CPU architecture specific instructions for native execution efficiency.
-BPF programs can be run at various hooking points in the kernel such as for incoming packets, outgoing packets, system call level, kprobes, etc.
+BPF programs can be run at various hooking points in the kernel such as for incoming packets, outgoing packets, system calls, kprobes, etc.

 BPF continues to evolve and gain additional capabilities with each new Linux release.
 Cilium leverages BPF to perform core datapath filtering, mangling, monitoring and redirection,